 Following that, we had a secondary check which had no queue and involved a temperature check and the scan of our QR code.

-There was clear signage about social distancing in Spain (1.5 metres) but not of masks – but it was widely reported that masks in Spain were non negotiable and there was that.
+There was clear signage about social distancing in Spain (1.5 metres) but not of masks – but it was widely reported that Spain travel advice says masks were non-negotiable and there was that.

-We took a taxi to our hotel in Malaga which was very easy to do, and both the driver and us had to wear masks.
+We took a taxi to our hotel in Malaga which was very easy to do, and both the driver and we had to wear masks.